 - Connect.
-Connect with the people around you: your family, friends, colleagues and neighbors.
+Connect with the people around you: your family, friends, colleagues, and neighbors.
 Spend time developing these relationships.
 Learn more in Connect for mental wellbeing.

 - Be active.
 You don’t have to go to the gym.
 Take a walk, go cycling or play a game of football.
 Find the activity that you enjoy, and make it a part of your life.
 Learn more in Get active for mental wellbeing.

 - Keep learning.
-Learning new skills can give you a sense of achievement and a new confidence.
+Learning new skills can give you a sense of achievement and new confidence.
 So why not sign up for that cooking course, start learning to play a musical instrument, or figure out how to fix your bike?
 Find out more in Learn for mental wellbeing.

 - Give to others.
 Even the smallest act can count, whether it’s a smile, a thank you or a kind word.
-Larger acts, such as volunteering at your local community centre, can improve your mental wellbeing and help you build new social networks.
+Larger acts, such as volunteering at your local community center, can improve your mental wellbeing and help you build new social networks.
 Learn more in Give for mental wellbeing.